 Read lines from the standard input into the indexed array variable array, or from file descriptor fd if the -u option is supplied.
 The variable MAPFILE is the default array.
 The command name readarray may be used as an alias for mapfile, with no difference in operation.

-Syntax mapfile [-n count] [-O origin] [-s count] [-t] [-u fd] [-C callback] [-c quantum] [array] readarray [-n count] [-O origin] [-s count] [-t] [-u fd] [-C callback] [-c quantum] [array] Key -n Copy at most count lines.
+Syntax mapfile [-d delim] [-n count] [-O origin] [-s count] [-t] [-u fd] [-C callback] [-c quantum] [array] readarray [-d delim] [-n count] [-O origin] [-s count] [-t] [-u fd] [-C callback] [-c quantum] [array] Key -d The first character of delim is used to terminate each input line, rather than newline.
+If delim is the empty string, mapfile will terminate a line when it reads a NUL character. -n Copy at most count lines.
 If count is 0, all lines are copied. -O Begin assigning to array at index origin.
 The default index is 0. -s Discard the first count lines read. -t Remove a trailing newline from each line read. -u Read lines from file descriptor fd instead of the standard input. -C Evaluate callback each time quantum lines are read.
 The -c option specifies quantum. -c Specify the number of lines read between each call to callback.

 If -C is specified without -c, the default quantum is 5000.